testcontainers/testcontainers-java/docs/features/advanced_options.md

 ## Parallel Container Startup

-Usually, containers are initially sequentially when more than one container are used.
-Using `Startables.deepStart(container1, container2, ...).join()` will start all containers in parallel.
+Usually, containers are started sequentially when more than one container is used.
+`Startables.deepStart(container1, container2, ...).join()` will start all containers in parallel.